Calonca/clip-tensorflow/Readme.md

-Code for the "Advanced topics in Deep Learning: the rise of the Transformers"
+Code for the "Advanced topics in Deep Learning: the rise of the Transformers" course